BetOnline.ag Celtics-Heat Betting Odds, Preview, and Predictions | CLNS Media

 C: Bam Adebayo

+Jimmy Butler led the Heat in points (26), rebounds (8), and assists (11) on Sunday.
+Miami also had a very successful three-point attack, led by Duncan Robinson (6-10 3PT).
+They had five players make two or more three-pointers and six players score in double figures.
+Miami shot 57.3% from the field and 45.7% from deep.

-The Heat have won seven of their last ten games and three of their last four.
-They are 36-31 on the season, good for fifth in the Eastern Conference.
+Including the win vs Boston on Sunday, the Heat won five of their last six games.
+They sit at 37-31 on the season, good for sixth place in the Eastern Conference.

-Although Jayson Tatum still leads the team in scoring on the season (26.3), he only managed to put up nine points in Boston’s loss to Chicago.
-Tatum shot 3-of-15 from the field and 0-for-7 from deep.
-Kemba Walker has been carrying the load offensively, averaging 32.5 points over the last two games.
-Evan Fournier has also been hot over the previous five games, putting up 13.2 points on roughly 56-52 shooting splits.
-Boston dropped six of their last ten games before today.
+Boston featured a well-rounded offensive attack on Sunday, with five players scoring 15 or more points.
+Evan Fournier led that group with 30, his season-high in a Celtics uniform.
+Jayson Tatum also had a solid bounce-back outing, dropping 29 points on fairly efficient shooting.
+Kemba Walker (18), Marcus Smart (16), and Aaron Nesmith (16) rounded out the Celtics’ double-digit scorers.

+The Celtics stand two games behind Miami in the standings, with the tie-breaker on the line tonight.
+Boston is 35-33 this year and is seventh in the Eastern Conference, the top seed in the play-in tournament.

 Prediction